Time Series Predictions in Unmonitored Sites: A Survey of Machine Learning Techniques in Water Resources: Introduction

 We organize the paper as follows.
-Section \ref{sect:frameworks} first describes different ML and knowledge-guided ML frameworks that have been applied for water resources time series PUBs.
+Section \ref{sect:frameworks} first describes different ML and knowledge-guided ML frameworks that have been applied for water resources time series PUBs{predictions in unmonitored sites}.
 Then, Section \ref{sect:discussion} summarizes and discusses overarching themes between methods, applications, regions, and datasets.
 Lastly, Section \ref{sect:open_questions} analyzes the gaps in knowledge and lists open questions for future research.